Victor Cădere

-Victor Cădere (1891–1980) was a Romanian jurist, administrator and diplomat.
+Victor Cădere (July 22, 1891–February 11, 1980) was a Romanian jurist, administrator and diplomat.

 Born in Buhalnița, Neamț County, he got a doctorate in law.
 He was member or the Romanian delegation to the Peace Conference in Paris in 1919 and head of the Romanian Military Mission to the Far East (1920–1921).
-He was also professor at the Law Faculty of the Cluj University.
-Under the reign of King Carol II of Romania, he also was secretary general of the Interior Ministry and royal resident of Ţinutul Dunării.
+He was also professor at the law faculty of the University of Cluj.
+Under the reign of King Carol II of Romania, he also was secretary general of the Interior Ministry and royal resident of Ținutul Dunării.

-As diplomat he was minister plenipotentiary of Romania to Warsaw (1931–1935), Belgrade and Lisbon.
+As diplomat, he was minister plenipotentiary of Romania to Warsaw (1931–1935), Belgrade, and Lisbon (1942–1944).

-Between 1933 and 1934 he was the president of FIDAC (The Interallied Federation of War Veterans Organisations).
+Between 1933 and 1934, he was the president of FIDAC (The Interallied Federation of War Veterans Organisations).
+His son, Andrei, was born in 1934 and later became an artist.

-Under the communist regime he was arrested on October 7, 1952 and accused of espionage.
-Incarcerated at Jilava prison and Sighet prison, he was tried only in 1956 by a Military Court, being sentenced to 5 years of imprisonment, but was released on September 20, 1956.
+Under the communist regime, he was arrested on October 7, 1952, and accused of espionage.
+Incarcerated at Jilava Prison and Sighet Prison, he was tried only in 1956 by a Military Court, being sentenced to 5 years of imprisonment, but was released on September 20, 1956.

-Being able to leave Romania he worked as Associate Professor of the Paris University.
+Being able to leave Romania, he worked as Associate Professor of the University of Paris.
 Victor Cădere was corresponding member of the Institut de France.
+He died in Bagneux, at age 88.